paed01/bpmn-engine/docs/Definition.md

 Get definition state.

 - `state`: State of definition, `pending`, `running`, or `completed`
+- `stopped`: Boolean indicating that the definition was stopped before state was accuired
 - `moddleContext`: Definition moddle context
 - `processes`: Object with processes with id as key
   - `variables`: Execution variables